 Brokerage Transactions.
 Generally, equity securities, both listed and over-the-counter, are bought and sold through brokerage transactions for which commissions are payable.
 Purchases from underwriters will include the underwriting commission or concession, and purchases from dealers serving as market makers will include a dealer's mark-up or reflect a dealer's mark-down.
 Money market securities and other debt securities are usually bought and sold directly from the issuer or an underwriter or market maker for the securities.
-Generally, the Fund will not pay brokerage commission or concession.
-The purchases price for securities bought from an underwriter, the purchase price will usually include an underwriting commission or concession.
+Generally, the Fund will not pay brokerage commissions for such purchases.
+When a debt security is bought from an underwriter, the purchase price will usually include an underwriting commission or concession.
 The purchase price for securities bought from dealers serving as market makers will similarly include the dealer's mark up or reflect a dealer's mark down.
 When the Fund executes transactions in the over-the-counter market, it will generally deal with primary market makers unless prices that are more favorable are otherwise obtainable.